retrocomputacion/retroterm/README.md

 After LOADing and RUNning *Retroterm*, you can dial to your favorite BBS using your Modem commands as usual.

+**On C64 ports, _Retroterm_ will search for a configuration file on the last used drive, if found, and a modem initialization string is set, it will be sent at this moment.
+If no configuration file is found then the setup screen will be shown**

 **The modem should be setup to the correct baud rate before running _Retroterm_.**

 To exit *Retroterm*, just press `RUN/STOP` (Commodore) or `CTRL-C` (MSX), it will remain in memory, and you can recall it with `SYS49152` (Commodore 64), or `SYS28672` (Commodore Plus/4).